mdancho84/mdancho84.github.io/_posts/2018-10-08-python-and-r.md

 <hr>
 <br>

-In this article, we'll show a __quick machine learning (ML) tutorial that integrates both R + Python, showcasing the strengths of the two dominant programming languages__.
+In this article, we'll show a __quick machine learning (ML) tutorial that integrates both R and Python, showcasing the strengths of the two dominant programming languages__.
 But, before we get into the ML tutorial, let's examine the strengths of each language.

 ## Part 1: R + Python, Examination of Key Strengths {#part1}